-Hand in a report by November 28 at the Student expedition.
+Hand in a report by November 30 at 15 o'clock at the Student expedition.
 The report should be short and show your conclusions.
 It may be hand written and should preferably include MATLAB-plots, etc.

 Do not include all of your MATLAB code or printout.
 Only include a few lines showing the most interesting parts/results.
 I do not want to see long MATLAB programs or diary files!